 - You can store them in a plastic container with a lid for up to a week.

 - To make the chocolate ganache: boil the cream in a saucepan.
-Add the flavouring, stir and pour over the chocolate.
+Add the flavoring, stir and pour over the chocolate.
 Mix until it’s all melted (you might need to reheat gently if some of the chocolate is not melting and the mixture is cold).
 Place on a tray lined with greaseproof paper and spread it with a spatula.
 Cling film and leave to cool 30 min at room temperature.
-Place in a piping bag (no need of a nozzle) and pipe on one macaron shell and place another shell on top and press slightly.
-Leave in the fridge for at least 24 hours before eating to soften the macarons).
+Place in a piping bag (no need of a nozzle) and pipe on one macaroon shell and place another shell on top and press slightly.
+Leave in the fridge for at least 24 hours before eating to soften the macaroons).